joselatines/speech-recognition-text-comparison/README.md

 ## How to use

+## Option 1
+1. Just download the dist/build folder and execute the main.exe file

+## Option 2
 1. Clone the repository to your local machine.
 2. Open the command prompt and navigate to the project directory.
 3. Install the required modules by running `pip install -r requirements.txt` in the command prompt.